Nominados a los premios Emmy de la TV en las principales categorías

-A continuación, la lista de los nominados en las principales categorías para los 73° Premios Emmy, los Óscar de la televisión, que se entregarán en Los Ángeles el domingo.
+A continuación, la lista de los nominados en las principales categorías para los 73° Premios Emmy, los Óscar de la televisión, que se entregan en Los Ángeles este domingo.

 - Mejor serie dramática -